k3llydev/DevBlog-Archive/archive/SoftwareArchitecture/2022/05/14/banking-trust-thief-floating-point-numbers.md

    CATEGORY=SoftwareArchitecture
    LAST_MODIFIED=2022-08-22
    KEYWORDS=JavaScript,MobileBanking,FrontEnd
    DESCRIPTION=Banking services are pillars of today's humanity but how do they adventure into technological challenges without risking reliability?
-The answer is most companies don't and this article works as a guide on how to identify these problems and how you can prevent them as a Software Engineer.
+The answer is that most companies don't handle it correctly and either they remain in deprecated technologies or risk more than they should.
+This article works as a guide on how to identify these problems on a mobile architecture and how you can prevent them as a Software Engineer.
 -->

 # The banking trust thief, floating-point numbers